 Find out more about the Los Angeles Philharmonic.

 The LOS ANGELES PHILHARMONIC, under the leadership of Music & Artistic Director Gustavo Dudamel, is invested in a tradition of the new, through a commitment to foundational works and adventurous explorations.
 Both at home and abroad, the Philharmonic is leading the way in ground-breaking programming.
-2015/16 marks the orchestra’s 97th season.
+2016/17 marks the LA Phil’s 98th season.